-Table~\ref{tab:qwen3-8b-iterations} summarizes all runs, and Figure~\ref{fig: qwen_results_exp_set_3} shows the successful evolution trajectories.
-Compared to Qwen2.5‑7B‑Instruct, Qwen3‑8B is slightly larger and includes a native “thinking’’ mode that strengthens its reasoning ability.
-This leads to a higher success rate and more stable improvement across datasets, indicating that as compact models advance, \textsc{Polaris} will become increasingly effective for real‑world use.
+Table~\ref{tab:qwen3-8b-iterations} summarizes all runs, and Figure~\ref{fig:qwen3_results_exp_set_3} and Figure~\ref{fig:qwen3_results_exp_set_5} shows the successful evolution trajectories.
+Compared to Qwen2.5‑7B‑Instruct, \texttt{Qwen3‑8B} is slightly larger and includes a native “thinking’’ mode that strengthens its reasoning ability.
+This leads to a more number of successful runs and more stable improvement across datasets, indicating that as compact models advance, \textsc{Polaris} will become increasingly effective for real‑world use.
 Under the same experimental constraints, however, Qwen3‑8B completes fewer iterations.
 Its default thinking mode generates far more tokens per call, increasing memory use and computation time.
 Although thinking is disabled during evaluation for fairness, it remains active during tool‑use and policy‑repair.
 The resulting overhead effectively reduces the iteration budget relative to Qwen2.5‑7B‑Instruct.
-Even so, Qwen3‑8B achieves steady or improved performance on all datasets.
+Additionally, the higher number of unsuccessful runs observed for N = 5 is due to out-of-memory (OOM) errors, as the 8B model is approximately 1-1.5GB larger than the 7B variant while operating under the same resource constraints.
+Even so, \texttt{Qwen3‑8B} achieves steady or improved performance on all datasets.